About This Guide

 If you are reading this, you probably have a loved one who died or you have questions about the Texas probate rules.
-The grieving process can be a challenge in an of itself.
+The grieving process can add to the challenges.
 Having to learn and navigate the probate process only adds to the stress you may feel.

 But the process can also be positive.
 It can help bring closure and set the stage for celebrating your loved ones life and the life that is yet to come.

 That brings us back to this guide.
 While we describe many of the probate rules in this guide, the guide does not cover every rule.
 It summarizes and glosses over a lot of details that may be critical to a successful outcome in your probate.
 This is why it is imperative that you hire a probate attorney.

 The information on this website is not a substitute for consulting with a probate attorney.
 It is intended to provide an introduction to general principles for probates in Texas.
 The intent is educational.
 The hope is that it provides a context for further and more focused conversations with your probate attorney.